List of Internet pioneers: Peter Kirstein

 Peter T. Kirstein (1933–2020) was a British computer scientist and a leader in the international development of the Internet.
 In 1973, he established one of the first two international nodes of the ARPANET.
 In 1978 he co-authored "Issues in packet-network interconnection" with Vint Cerf, one of the early technical papers on the internet concept.
-His research group at University College London adopted TCP/IP in 1982, a year ahead of ARPANET, and played a significant role in the very earliest experimental Internet work.
+His research group at University College London adopted TCP/IP in 1982, ahead of ARPANET, and played a significant role in the very earliest experimental Internet work.
 Starting in 1983 he chaired the International Collaboration Board, which involved six NATO countries, served on the Networking Panel of the NATO Science Committee (serving as chair in 2001), and on Advisory Committees for the Australian Research Council, the Canadian Department of Communications, the German GMD, and the Indian Education and Research Network (ERNET) Project.
-He leads the Silk Project, which provides satellite-based Internet access to the Newly Independent States in the Southern Caucasus and Central Asia.
+He led the Silk Project, which provides satellite-based Internet access to the Newly Independent States in the Southern Caucasus and Central Asia.
 In 2012, Kirstein was inducted into the Internet Hall of Fame by the Internet Society.

-Steve Crocker

-Steve Crocker (born 1944 in Pasadena, California) has worked in the ARPANET and Internet communities since their inception.
-As a UCLA graduate student in the 1960s, he helped create the ARPANET protocols which were the foundation for today's Internet.
-He created the Request for Comments (RFC) series, authoring the very first RFC and many more.
-He was instrumental in creating the ARPA "Network Working Group", the forerunner of the modern Internet Engineering Task Force.

-Crocker has been a program manager at the Advanced Research Projects Agency (ARPA), a senior researcher at USC's Information Sciences Institute, founder and director of the Computer Science Laboratory at The Aerospace Corporation and a vice president at Trusted Information Systems.
-In 1994, Crocker was one of the founders and chief technology officer of CyberCash, Inc. He has also been an IETF security area director, a member of the Internet Architecture Board, chair of the Internet Corporation for Assigned Names and Numbers (ICANN) Security and Stability Advisory Committee, a board member of the Internet Society and numerous other Internet-related volunteer positions.
-Crocker is chair of the board of ICANN.

-For this work, Crocker was awarded the 2002 IEEE Internet Award "for leadership in creation of key elements in open evolution of Internet protocols".
-In 2012, Crocker was inducted into the Internet Hall of Fame by the Internet Society.